wolfgangj/okami/README.md

 - a linker (GNU ld / ld.bfd, part of OpenBSD base)
 - the current compiler is written in Ruby, this will be replaced eventually

+## Getting started

+The `welcome` program in the directory `apps` is an example that you can modify to try out Wok.

 ## Questions?

 You can discuss it on [/r/concatenative](https://old.reddit.com/r/concatenative) for now.